alex-shul/optimizer/README.md

 # yii2-optimizer
 > **Help is welcome!**
-The project is under development, so you can commit to the master branch.
-You can also write about errors found in "issues".
+The project is under development.
+You can write about errors found in "issues".

 Tool for automatic assets optimization.
 Work with CSS &amp; JS files.
 This tool created as Yii2 extension.
 Refactoring in progress...